 Even though many Buddhists observe Buddha's historical birth on April 8, the exact date remains in question.
 Although modern archeological and historical research confirms that Prince Siddartha Gotama lived around this time.

 The exact date of Vesak is the first full moon in the fourth month in the Chinese lunar calendar.
 The date varies from year to year in the Gregorian calendar, but is typically in May.

 Around the world

-In India, Buddha Purnima is a holiday in Andaman & Nicobar, Arunachal Pradesh, Tripura, Assam, Bihar, Chhattisgarh, Delhi, Himachal Pradesh, Jammu and Kashmir, Madhya Pradesh, Maharashtra, Miizoram, Uttarakhand and Uttar Pradesh.
+In 2018, Buddha Purnima is listed as a holiday in the following Indian states: Andaman & Nicobar, Bihar, Arunachal Pradesh, Tripura, Assam, Chhattisgarh, Delhi, Himachal Pradesh, Jharkhand, Jammu and Kashmir, Madhya Pradesh, Maharashtra, Mizoram, Uttarakhand, Uttar Pradesh, West Bengal.

 In Singapore, Veska Day celebrations include monks chanting and acts of generosity are observed by Buddhist organizations and temples.

 These include the freeing of caged birds and animals, visiting and giving alms to the poor and needy.
 Silent marches or meditations in the evening end the daylong celebration.

 Following the Second World war, there was a campaign in Singapore to make Vesak Day a national holiday.
 It was finally made a national holiday in 1955.

 In Thailand, Buddha's birthday is known as Visakha Bucha Day.
 It is a holy day, so shops, bars and restaurants are barred from selling alcohol for 24 hours from midnight until midnight.

 All Government offices and many businesses will be closed.
 Schools and colleges may hang out yellow Buddhist flags to mark the day.